lbignone/wmmw/README.md

 - ~~Get access to Geryon from IAFE~~
 - ~~Complete R33306 level 10 and 11 simulations~~
-- Run FOF and subfind on completed R33306
+- ~~Run FOF and subfind on completed R33306~~
-- Study number distribution of subhalo mass in resimulated halos (also cumulative histogram)
+- ~~Study number distribution of subhalo mass in resimulated halos~~
+- Also cumulative histogram of shubhalo mass function
 - Prepare initial conditions for all candidates
 - Add baryons